lehmamic/workshop/README.md

 ### Create a simple Jeninsfile

-We created already a Fenkinsfile for you `jenkinsfile.groovie`.
+We created already a Jenkinsfile for you `jenkinsfile.groovie`.
 It should have following content.
 If not, you can copy the content from `00-jenkinsfile.groovy`.
 Don't forget to commit and push it to the remote repository.

 ```Groovy
 node {